Skip to main content

 OTLP (OpenTelemetry Protocol)

 OTLP is the standardized wire format and transport for OpenTelemetry data.
 Arize AX accepts spans over OTLP, and most OTel-compatible backends do too.
-OTLP defines three things:
+OTLP defines three things: For the full specification, see OTLP Specification.

 Transport: gRPC vs HTTP